pankrys/3.homework/test.md

-h1 05.
-Ansible start
+05. Ansible start
 ==================

 ## Deploy Ansible on any your localhost (Ubuntu/CentOS)
 ------------------

-### Setup existing local user to run commands without password
+*Setup existing local user to run commands without password

-* sudo visudo
+sudo visudo
-* pankrys ALL=(ALL) NOPASSWD:ALL
+pankrys ALL=(ALL) NOPASSWD:ALL

-### apt/yum upgrade
+*apt/yum upgrade

-* ansible localhost -m shell -a 'apt update' -b
+ansible localhost -m shell -a 'apt update' -b

-### Run command for upgrade locally using ansible add-hoc commands
+*Run command for upgrade locally using ansible add-hoc commands

-* ansible localhost -m shell -a 'apt upgrade -y' -b
+ansible localhost -m shell -a 'apt upgrade -y' -b

 ## Connect to the remote host
 ----------------------

 ### Using Vagrant deploy two host